gwilku/jscan-docs/general/getting_started.rst

 Modules
 =======

-This screen shows all possible modules for this particular car - it dosen't mean that are all installed on this particular car.
+This screen shows all possible modules for this model - it doesn't mean that are all actually installed on this particular car.

-Each module has 3 standard options
+Each module has 3 functionalities:

 1) Trouble Codes - this screen will allow you to show/clear - Trouble Codes on currently selected module

-2) Live Data - this screen will allow you to show live data for currently selected module - you need to select pids/live data to start showing data for this module
+2) Live Data - this screen will allow you to show live data for currently selected module - you need to select pids/live data to start showing data for this module.

 3) Activations -> This is a tab is for testing purpose - it alows you to test relays, bulbs, wipers etc.